 Therefore, here’s a step-by-step guide on how to become a transcriptionist.

-Identify Nature of Transcription Job
+1. Identify the Nature of the Transcription Job

 While a transcription job sounds attractive because it affords the comfort of working from home, there’re some basic questions to ask yourself.